 Make these changes on every page where they are needed.
 Consider changing to a faster and more mobile-friendly theme.
 You can get great performance with some free Shopify themes.

-Resize some CTA buttons like the “Add to Cart” to fit the full screen width.
+Resize some CTA buttons like the “Add to Cart” to fit the full-screen width.
 Make sure it can be accessed without scrolling.
 These size and above-the-fold rearrangements will make your store pass the thumb zone test.

-This means people using their thumbs on a small mobile screen are more likely to click on site elements.
+This means people using their thumbs on a small mobile screen are more likely to click on-site elements.
 These conversions get you closer to more sales.

-Pick out some of your best performing pages and start there.
+Pick out some of your best-performing pages and start there.
 Come up with a format for inserting keywords into title tags for categories.
 Proceed to your product names and find a way to blend the keywords into them and the other copy.

 Place extra CTAs on these pages like “show more” or “view related products” to keep shoppers on the page or the site in general.
 Offer neat product photography with many angles.

-Install Powerful Shopify Apps
+Install powerful Shopify Apps

-As you think about how to set up a Shopify store, research about add-ons, plug-ins etc. The Shopify app store has numerous tools that can help with SEO.
+As you think about how to set up a Shopify store, research about add-ons, plug-ins, etc. The Shopify app store has numerous tools that can help with SEO.
 Know the specific goal you want to achieve.

 Some tools help with images; others are about boosting speed.
-Try not to apply to many to do the same job just because you can get free ones.
+Try not to apply too many to do the same job just because you can get free ones.
 This can affect your store’s performance negatively.

 These links are more about showing how you’re viewed in a larger pool of websites.
 The more backlinks you have, the better.
 Start off by picking out websites within your field.